 You can create an IAM user in the AWS Management Console by using the following steps:

-- You can also send emails to all the new users with their credentials.
+You can also click Download .csv to download the credentials.

-The IAM user account is ready to use
+The IAM user account with administrative privilege is ready to use.

 AWS IAM Best Practices